hschne/mochma/README.md

 I like bash.

-### This blows, are there any alternatives?
+### I don't like bash, are there any alternatives?

 Sure.
 This was actually inspired by [ticket](https://github.com/augmentable-dev/tickgit), but there's also [leasot](https://github.com/pgilad/leaso).
 Various IDEs and editors also provide this functionality.

 ### What's with the project name?

 I'm glad you asked.
-"Moch ma" is austrian slang that loosely translates to "let's do it, but actually don't.
-You and me both know we'll just forget about this".
-I just thought that is quite fitting for this kind of application :man_shrugging:
+"Moch ma" is austrian slang that loosely translates to "let's do it, but actually don't, because you and I both know we'll just forget about this anyway".
+I just thought that fitting for this kind of application :man_shrugging:

 ## Contributing